How To Lose Weight On Ketogenic And Low-Carb Diets

 Why has it become such a popular diet in the normal population?
-Turns out that the ketogenic diet is ideal for weight loss.
-Gymaholic tells you how to do it right.
+In this article we will explain why a ketogenic diet can be ideal for weight loss.

 A ketogenic diet is when you have a ‘low’ or ‘very low’ carbohydrate (low Glycemic Index), moderate-high fat and moderate-high protein diet, the lack of carbohydrates in the diet triggers ketosis in the body.